creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-01-04-Transfer-Learning.md

 <br/>

 # Experimental Setup
-Pre-trained and randomly initialized models are invesitgated in the **image classification** setting.
+Pre-trained and randomly initialized models are investigated in the **image classification** setting.

 * Data:
 	* Source data for pre-training: ImageNet.